You Know Exactly What Needs to Get Done. Starting it is The Problem.

 It's 4:47pm.
 You've been "busy" all day.
 You still don't have the thing done.

-Now everyone’s logging off, and you’re deciding whether tonight is another late night.
+Now the day is ending, and you're deciding whether tonight is another late night.

-Your next workday starts in less than 12 hours.
-This gives your brain its first move before the inbox takes over.
+Your next day starts in less than 12 hours.
+This gives your brain its first move before everything else takes over.

 30-Day Money-Back Guarantee